Bernd das Brot: Role on KiKA

-According to the official version, the short-armed bread character made its first appearance as part of an advertising campaign for a bakery chain.
-When the campaign turned out unsuccessful, Bernd was forced to apply for job at the KI.KA (more specifically, the MDR member of the ARD) which is also the reason for his permanent scowl.
-Bernd himself does not want to appear on television and thinks it is a "dirty business".
+According to his in-universe backstory, the short-armed bread character made his first appearance as part of an advertising campaign for a bakery chain.
+When the campaign became unsuccessful, Bernd was forced to apply for a job at the KiKA (more specifically, the MDR member of the ARD) which is also the reason for his permanent scowl.
+Bernd does not want to appear on television and thinks it is a "dirty business".

+The reason for Bernd's depression was revealed in the 85th episode of the series.
+In his telling: "[...]
+A long, long time ago I fell in love with a beautiful, slim baguette.
+She was so unbelievably charming and funny.
+But unfortunately, my affection was in vain.
+She only had eyes for this perfect stranger, a multigrain bread.
+It was so devastating. [...]
+My heart has been a dry clump of flour ever since."

-Bernd interacts with two co-main characters.
-One is the chatty Chili dem Schaf (Chili the Sheep), a female, yellow sheep with flaming red hair.
-Chili, the show's Gastgeberin (hostess), is a Stuntschaf (stuntsheep) who finds it exciting to have close calls with accidents.
-The other main character is the show's technical expert, the always pleasant Briegel der Busch (Briegel the Bush), a green, bespectacled bush with flowers and leaves in lieu of hair.
+Bernd interacts with two principal characters, the chatty Chili and pleasant Briegel.
+Chili das Schaf ("Chili the sheep"), a female, yellow sheep with flaming red hair.
+Chili, the show's Gastgeberin (hostess), is a Stuntschaf (stunt sheep) who finds it exciting to have close calls with accidents.
+Briegel der Busch (Briegel the Bush), a green, bespectacled bush with flowers and leaves in lieu of hair.
 Briegel is an inventor who loves to build complicated devices that almost inevitably explode of their own accord - these devices are usually what is sold on the show.
 In contrast to Bernd, they enjoy adventures and the excitement of life.
 Bernd doesn't hide that he doesn't think very highly of his colleagues, refusing to call them by name (instead calling them "Bush" and "Sheep" respectively) while they treat him as their best friend, even give him nicknames such as "Berndi".

-The first show starring Bernd, Chili and Briegel was the 2001 pastiche Tolle Sachen, die einzige Werbesendung auf KI.KA (English: Great things, the only advertising show on KI.KA) (KI.KA is actually a public, commercial-free channel, similar to its parent channels ARD and ZDF, and PBS Kids in the United States).
-In this show Chili and Briegel would advertise an object that would be tested by a "randomly" chosen tester that would invariably turn out to be Bernd.
-Shows with Bernd, Chili and Briegel also include pastiches of Robin Hood, Star Trek (owned by ViacomCBS, owner of the German version of Nickelodeon, KI.KA's competitor) Western and fairy tales.
+The first show starring Bernd, Chili, and Briegel was the 2000 pastiche Tolle Sachen, die einzige Werbesendung auf KiKA (English: Great things, the only advertising show on KiKA) (KiKA is actually a public, commercial-free channel).
+In this show, Chili and Briegel would advertise an object that would be tested by a "randomly" chosen tester that would invariably turn out to be Bernd.
+Shows with Bernd, Chili, and Briegel also include pastiches of Robin Hood, Star Trek, Western and fairy tales.